ScottLogic/blog/smendis-scottlogic/_posts/2023-02-19-testing-spring-boot-with-testcontainers.md

 }
 ~~~

 If we are writing tests for a repository using JPA we need to annotate the class with `@DataJpaTest` in order to disable auto-configuration and to apply configuration relevant only to JPA tests.
-By default Spring Boot try to use an embedded in-memory database for testing which we need to prevent by adding an extra annotation, `@AutoConfigureTestDatabase` set to replace none.
+By default Spring Boot tries to use an embedded in-memory database for testing which we need to prevent by adding an extra annotation, `@AutoConfigureTestDatabase` set to replace none.

-To use Testcontainers we need add `@Testcontainers` annotation on the class.
+To use Testcontainers we need add `@Testcontainers` annotation on the class as well.

-To create a docker container with a PostgreSQL database, I have added these lines to my test class.
-It's using an image named `postgres:11.1` from Docker Hub.
+Use the `PostgreSQLContainer` class provided by the Testcontainers to create a docker container with a PostgreSQL database.
+It's using an image named ['postgres:11.1'](https://hub.docker.com/layers/library/postgres/11.1/images/sha256-5a02f920193bc1d2658f673d0c77f93f25e7670078b930232f17856be34d7699?context=explore) from Docker Hub.

 ~~~java
 @Container